postkomik/postkomik.github.io/_posts/2021-01-21-Home-Schooling-Requirements.md

 Certain courses, similar to that of public schools, that can fit into a few pages, (contrary to the hundreds of pages required of public schoosl) need to be present, as well as attendance records.
-But teachers need not have credentials, they must simply be capable of teaching.
+But teachers need not have credentials, they must simply be capable of teaching.